Tutorial 1: R, syntax, atomic elements and console.

 for instance.
 However, more complex objects (multidimensional), such as

-matrices and data frames have dimensions, returned by dim(x)
+matrices and data frames have dimensions, returned by dim(x), also

 respectively.